1j01/diverge/README.md

 ### Communities

 i think it could be a really cool unique social experience

-branching off of peoples' writing and having them branch off of yours
+branching off of each other's writing

+sharing in the constraints for creative writing with a consistency across the collaboration

 a natural medium for nonlinear stories